Outcomes4Me Secures $21M in Funding Learn more >>

 Think of it in three phases: the support you need to interpret the results, the steps required to confirm them, and the long-term plan you’ll build based on what you learn.
 Each phase may come with its own costs, whether it’s for specialist appointments, additional tests, or ongoing health monitoring.
 Let’s break down what these expenses might look like so you can be fully prepared.

-Genetic Counseling Fees (Before and After)
+The Cost of Genetic Counseling (Before and After Your Test)

 Getting your test results can feel overwhelming, and that’s where a genetic counselor comes in.
 These specialists are trained to help you make sense of complex genetic information.
 As Labcorp notes, “genetic counselors can help you understand complex genetic information and your test results.”
 You might meet with one before your test to decide if it’s the right choice for you, and you’ll definitely want to connect with one afterward to discuss what your results mean for you and your family.
 Some insurance plans cover these sessions, but it’s always a good idea to check your policy for specifics on coverage for genetic counseling.